Walking in Ervamoira, a wine farm in the Douro Valley, Portugal where they produce Port wine and table wine.

 José Ramos Pinto was looking for a more flat estate to able to have a mechanized vineyard structure and found this estate that, at that time was called Quinta de Santa Maria.

-This is one of the warmer and dryer areas in Portugal so you may want to avoid the summer months because it will be to hot to walk.
+This is one of the warmer and drier areas in Portugal so you may want to avoid the summer months because it will be too hot to walk.
 During winter it can also be too cold … extreme temperatures, very characteristic of inland regions of the northeast regions.

 Remember, above all this is a wine region so taste the wonderful wines you can find here, both table wines and Port wine.
 I tasted (several times) their white Port wine and is delicious.

 A special thanks to Sónia Teixeira the official guide of the Ervamoira and a lovely host.

 From Chãs to Ervamoira’s premises is a 7,5 Km walk with 390 m descent (blue line of the map) and from Ervamoira’s premises until Chãs is a 9 Km walk with 375 m ascent (red line of the map), taking into account that you might want to see the engravings in the meantime.